 Gingivitis disease is connected to periodontics.
 In other words, it is a condition that affects the gingiva (tissues surrounding the teeth).
 However, it is the least devastating.
 To illustrate, patients commonly detect it when bleeding occurs spontaneously during brushing or eating.
 Moreover, the other symptoms are general redness, swelling, and inflammation of the mucosal tissues.
 However, the gingival disease is typically painless.
 In fact, it is most commonly a result of plaque biofilm accumulation associated with poor or reduced oral hygiene.
 Therefore, dentists can reverse the symptoms and signs of gingivitis through increased plaque disruption and improved oral hygiene measures.
 Furthermore, If it is not treated, it can progress to periodontitis and other related diseases.
 And they are more detrimental to periodontal and general health.

-In fact, a serious gum infection could cause serious health problems, like the loss of teeth.
-Also, if not treated, it is a serious infection that could destroy the bone that holds your teeth in place and hurt the soft tissue.
+In fact, a major gum infection could lead to serious health problems, like the loss of teeth.
+Also, if it isn’t treated, it is a dangerous infection that could hurt the soft tissue and destroy the bone that holds your teeth in place.

-As a matter of fact, many things can cause them.
-Plaque on the teeth is the most obvious one because it forms a bacterial biofilm on the tooth surface.
-If it is not removed from the tooth surface near the gums, a host-microbe interaction starts.
-So, there will be an imbalance between the host and the bacteria, and health will turn into illness.
-After that, other local and/or systemic factors, such as age, socioeconomic status, oral hygiene education, and diet, can make the symptoms of the periodontal disease worse.
+In fact, many things can cause them.
+Plaque on the teeth is the most noticeable one because it forms a thin layer of bacteria on the surface of the tooth.
+If it stays on the surface of the tooth near the gums, it starts to interact with the host.
+So, the bacteria and the host will be out of balance, and health will turn into sickness.
+After that, age, socioeconomic position, oral hygiene knowledge, and diet can make the symptoms of periodontal disease worse.
 Diabetes that is not under control or smoking can also be systemic issues.